-Only 34% of the 580 fiscal systems are progressive with price.
+Only 34% of the 580 fiscal systems are progressive with price for this price range.
 It is interesting to note that despite the enormous price variation that has occurred over the last decade, only about a third of the fiscal systems feature price progressivity.